What Is Sleep Hypnosis & Does It Really Work?

 6 min read

-Ask two different people to tell you about hypnosis and you’ll probably get two very different answers.
+If you ask two different people to tell you about sleep hypnosis and you’ll probably get two very different answers.
 There are those who see it as wholly scientific, rooted in psychology and the mind.
-Others label it a cheap trick, a mesmerism harkening back to the 18th century where all manner of peddlers and con men pitched hypnosis as a magical dark art.
+Others label it a cheap trick, mesmerism harkening back to the 18th century when all manner of peddlers and con men pitched hypnosis as a magical dark art.

 So, now we’re all on the same page about the real-world impact of hypnosis, let’s dig into those forms of hypnosis which revolve around sleep.

 Before we can properly answer if sleep hypnosis works, we need to understand what it really is.
 Sleep hypnosis refers to several types of hypnotherapy which all involve sleep.
 The first type of sleep hypnosis is that which helps us drift off to sleep through a form of guided meditation.